 When I was thinking about what to write in this week's Katana, I suddenly shouted out, “Crap!
 Taxes are due soon!”
-This is the first year where I actually owe money to the government and I’m not too pleased.
-For all intensive purposes, I should be happy that I got a free multi-thousand loan for the year, but it just feels off.
-Your typical personal finance blogger will argue that it’s stupid to celebrate a tax refund, but I’m telling you to go right ahead.
-Tax refunds are good for most people because most people can’t save for cookies!
+This is the first year where I actually owe money to the government and I'm not too pleased.
+For all intents and purposes, I should be happy that I got a free multi-thousand loan for the year.
+But, it just feels off.
+A typical personal finance blogger will argue that it's stupid to celebrate a tax refund.
+But, I'm telling you to go right ahead.
+Tax refunds are good for most people because most people can't save for cookies!

-Even though taxes are due soon, I'm waiting until the absolute last moment to file because I constantly find errors in the way I’m doing my returns.
-There’s no doubt in my mind that every single tax return submitted by an individual has at least one error, or sub-optimal input.
+Even though taxes are due soon, I'm waiting until the absolute last moment to file.
+Why?
+Because I constantly find errors in the way I'm doing my returns.
+There's no doubt in my mind that every single tax return submitted by an individual has at least one error, or sub-optimal input.
 I generally go over my taxes at least three times before submitting them.
-It’s in my nature to double and triple check everything when it comes to money.
+It's in my nature to double and triple check everything when it comes to money.

 Doing your own taxes forces you to learn a tremendous amount about your finances.
 It heightens your awareness, leading to better financial decisions.
 You learn about things such as deduction limit phases outs, rental property amortization, and alternative minimum taxes all too well.

 Readers, how many of you do your own taxes?
 Are you freaking out that taxes are due soon?
-With tax software making things relatively simple nowadays, why not try it out on your own if you don’t now?
+With tax software making things relatively simple nowadays, why not try it out on your own if you don't now?
 Taxes are typically due April 15th each year, give or take a couple days if it falls on a weekend.

 HIGHLIGHT POSTS FROM AROUND THE SPHERE